gabaal/Basic-Cookie-Clicker/README.md

 12. - [ ] Try and move as much as possible from the App.jsx file to seperate component files.

 ## Issues
+Missed that i had to import images into the component files that use them, took ages to sort out!
+Ran out of time but I wanted to move as much as possible from the App.jsx file into the seperate component files.
+I need to practise this a lot more, it is surprising how quickly the code base can grow and how difficult it is to remember which variables are used where!